I didn’t realize the truth of the saying that it takes a village to raise a child until I moved back to Birmingham in 2006.

-At so many of my childhood activities, they were right there in the audience cheering me on and offering huge smiles of encouragement when I messed up.
+At so many of my childhood activities, they were right there in the audience cheering me on and offering huge smiles of encouragement and hugs when I messed up.

-When I was the first granddaughter to graduate from college, my village was right there cheering me on.
+When I was the first granddaughter to graduate from college and when I went back to school to get my master’s degree, my village was right there cheering me on.

 The night before I moved to New York, I remember my aunt Geraldine coming over and looking at me with tears streaming down her face, telling me she didn’t want me to go, and my uncle Mike and aunt Janice making the drive with me and my parents.

 When I returned home from Pennsylvania for my daddy’s funeral in 1994, they were right there, offering a shoulder to cry on.